 The snake’s head does appear more squared off at the edges, rather than rounded.
 Pits are visible between the eyes and nostrils, and the pupils in a cottonmouth’s eyes have a cat-like, elliptical shape.
 The pits are actually heat-sensitive organs that identify cottonmouths as part of the pit viper family of venomous snakes, which includes rattlesnakes and copperheads.
 Pits help these snakes find rodents and other warm blooded animals on which they feed.

 Young cottonmouths are tan to brown in color with as many as 10 to 15 darker bands across their backs.
-Tails start out yellow in color, which newborn cottonmouths use as a lure with which to attract prey.
+Tails start out yellow in color, which baby cottonmouths use as a lure with which to attract prey.
 As cottonmouths age, the tails turns more greenish, then finally black as the snake becomes an adult.
 Banding may be difficult to see in adult specimens as the snake’s body becomes dark brown or black as it progresses through adulthood.
 Adults have a white marking that extends from below each eye to the corner of the jaw.
 Adults also have a thin, pale white line above the eyes.

-Most of the time, a cottonmouth will slip away unnoticed when humans approach, often seeking water for escape.
+Most of the time, a cottonmouth will slip away unnoticed when humans approach.
+These poisonous water snakes will naturally seek water for escape if possible.
 When startled or threatened, a cottonmouth’s first line of defense is not to strike, but to brandish its wide-open mouth, which is pinkish to white in color.
 This display is what earned the snake its name, and the cottonmouth is the only snake species that behaves this way.